aDragz/Craftforge/README.md

 ### Beta?

-This is a Beta application, meaning it is not complete.
+This is a Stable but also a beta application, meaning it is not complete.
 And by a long way.
 The basics work, but there are many bugs.
+But, it is stable to run your Minecraft server today!
+I am constantly adding features every day.
+So if you have any ideas, contact me on the discord or through email (go through my website for an updated link / email on the footer)

 ### Requirements